 - Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing, that is, while writing your master thesis.
-If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend; read the chapters 1 & 2 to get an impression.
+If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend; read the chapters 1 & 2 to get a first impression.
 Input-output analysis is usually done in Matlab, R, or Python.

-- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression analysis before the start of the master thesis project, and you should be willing to learn statistical theory and methods by yourself using textbooks such as “Introductory Econometrics” by Wooldridge, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
+- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression analysis before the start of the master thesis project, and you should be willing to learn new statistical theory and methods by yourself using introductory textbooks such as “Introductory Econometrics” by Wooldridge, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
 Knowledge of and skills in ex-ante modeling and numerical simulations cannot make up for a lack of training in statistical methods.

 Your thesis must be written from an economics perspective, and you are expected to apply economic theory in your analysis.
 You should have completed at least one master-level course in economics, ideally the whole Economics and Finance specialization track.
 Experience with empirical research and scientific programming (e.g. Stata, R, Matlab, Python) is helpful, but not essential.